Disco Inferno (wrestler): Face push (1996–1997)

-Disco started making a push in the cruiserweight division by the mid-1996.
+Although primarily used as a mid-card level talent, Disco started getting over with the fans, some of whom instead of chanting "Disco Sucks", would dance as Disco Inferno made his way to the ring.
+As such he received a push in the cruiserweight division by mid-1996.
 He began a feud with Cruiserweight Champion Dean Malenko and unsuccessfully challenged him for the title at Bash at the Beach.
 At World War 3, he participated in the three ring, 60 man battle royal with the winner receiving a shot at the World Heavyweight Championship.
 Inferno was injured in early 1997 and he took some time off before returning in September.
 His injury was mentioned after Disco refused to lose to Jacqueline because she was a woman.

 Disco then feuded with Alex Wright, who began dancing before his entrance to mock Disco.
 Disco was booked to win the WCW World Television Championship from Wright on September 22 edition of Monday Nitro.
 Disco lost to Jacqueline at Halloween Havoc.
 He engaged in a feud with Perry Saturn after losing the Television title to Saturn on November 3 episode of Nitro.
 Disco lost to Saturn in a rematch at World War 3, before regaining the title from Saturn in a rematch on the December 8 episode of Nitro.
 Four weeks later, he dropped the title to Booker T.